 One of the biggest stumbling blocks and causes of frustration can be clothes.
 Between the opinioned preschooler and the ultra-opinionated teenage daughter, there are days that I have longed for a church uniform.

 Fed up, we instituted some changes around our house.
-Here are my six tips for overcoming church clothing battles when trying to get kids dressed for church.
+Here are effective 7 tips for overcoming church clothing battles when trying to get kids dressed for church.

 Why do we wear what we wear to church?
 Are you trying to impress others?
 Are you trying to show off?
 Do you want to have everyone notice you?